douglascayers/nashvillesfdc-testing-on-the-platform/README.md

   - In contrast to the earlier unit tests, this system test asserted behavior of all the pieces of the application coming together and making actual http callouts to the finance web service -- not mocked responses.

 [![screen shot](images/ghost-inspector-video-screenshot.png)](https://github.com/douglascayers/nashvillesfdc-testing-on-the-platform/raw/master/images/ghost-inspector-video.mp4)

+## Alpha Vantage API Key

+Before deploying the code to your org, update the [FinanceService.cls](https://github.com/douglascayers/nashvillesfdc-testing-on-the-platform/blob/master/force-app/main/default/classes/FinanceService.cls#L5) with your [Alpha Vantage API Key](https://www.alphavantage.co/support/#api-key).
+It's free to sign up with Alpha Vantage, which is the web service used to retrieve stock info.

 ## Resources